sugaryourcoffee/syclink/README.md

 * update - Update a link
 * remove - Remove a link
 * invoke - Invoke a link
-* list   - List all links or search for links
+* list   - List all links with an optional filter
+* find   - Find links based on a search string

 Commands
 ========